-(ii) New standards and interpretations not yet adopted
+ii.
+New standards and interpretations not yet adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2021 reporting periods and have not been early adopted by the Company.
-The company is in the process of assessing the impact of these new standards.
+Certain new accounting standards and interpretations have been published that are not mandatory for the current reporting period and have not been early adopted by the Company.
+The Company is currently assessing the impact of these new and amended standards not yet adopted in the current or future reporting periods and on foreseeable future transactions.

-- 2.3 Significant accounting policies - 2.3.1 Interest in joint venture
+2.3 Significant accounting policies

+2.3.1 Interest in joint venture